whage/thesis/thesis.md

 Type checking is the process of deciding whether a term is well typed or not.
 A type checker verifies that the constraints posed by the type system are not violated by the program.
-Type checking can be done by automated tools called typecheckers, which are usually built into compilers or linkers.
+Type checking can be done by automated tools called typecheckers, which are usually built into compilers or linkers. [@debating-type-systems]

 There are two main branches of languages with regards to type checking (or "typing"): static and dynamic.
 Staticly typed languages carry out type checking before the program is actually run.